 ARM CARE - PREPARE, COMPETE, REPAIR

 Our most successful players understand the process.
 If you are new to our program then you need to learn quickly.
 Most players come to us because they want to accelerate the developmental process.
 One way to do that is to avoid the pitfalls that plague 90% of the baseball community.
 There is an exponential relationship between health and performance.
 If you are injured then obviously it's possible you can't or should not perform.
 That's not what we mean.
 Every player has weak links.
 Discovering the weakest links and fixing them will give the body an opportunity to exceed its past limitations.
 The body knows what it can and cannot do without causing potential harm.
 If you exceed what the body can handle then ligaments, tendons and muscles will be at risk.
 Poor mechanical efficiency will also put you at risk.
 Minor injuries will put you at risk if you do not address them correctly.
+"You cannot accelerate what you cannot decelerate."

 "SHOULD I SHUT DOWN AND REST MY ARM?"